This post may contain affiliate links. Please see our disclosure policy.

 This blog post and recipe for Spring Risotto with Garlic Butter Shrimp was made in partnership with Lundberg Family Farms!
 I received compensation in exchange for this work.
 My opinions on their products are genuine.
 Thanks for your continued support!

-Let's stay connected on social media and continue to cook together!
-Also, if you decide to make this recipe, please leave a star rating on the recipe card and leave a comment below!
-Tag @BritneyBreaksBread on Instagram and hashtag #britneybreaksbread so I can see your creations!
-I hope that you love this recipe as much as we do!
+If you make this recipe, please leave a star rating on the recipe card and comment below!
+You can also tag @BritneyBreaksBread on Instagram and hashtag #britneybreaksbread so I can celebrate your beautiful creations!

 This Spring Risotto is full of asparagus and peas and bright lemon and white wine flavors, topped with garlic butter shrimp that compliments the risotto perfectly.